fit-ctu-discord/honza-botner/README.md

 ```
 if everything went well you will see `Starting postgres-botner ... done`.

-After that, you can start up the project in your favorite IDE or by typing `dotnet run --project .\src\HonzaBotner\`.
+After that, you can start up the project in your favorite IDE or by typing `dotnet run --project ./src/HonzaBotner/`.

 ## Migrations